 The thing we liked best about the EBL C batteries is their proprietary “ProCyco” technology, which serves to increase their overall cycle life.
 With this added benefit, the batteries can be recharged up to 1,200 times before the charge degrades to the point of being unusable.
 We were also impressed with the batteries’ low self discharge, which helps them to last up to three years of no use before needing to be recharged.
+Definitely an upgrade from the best Rayovac C batteries.
 Try them in the best RC trucks for kids.

 We were also really pleased with the overall construction of the batteries.
 They’re durable and well designed.
 Rayovac tests each battery twice before shipping them and designed them specifically to prevent leaking.
 While we wish we could have seen a little better overall charge with the Rayovac Ultra Pro batteries, we just couldn’t overlook their overall long-lasting shelf life and durability.
+These will definitely be longer-lasting than your Energizer-C’s.
 Speaking of batteries, check out the best RC trucks.

 The RayHom rechargeable batteries offer a ton of value for anyone, regardless of how much or how little you actually need to use them.
 With an excellent low self-discharge time, you can keep these batteries charged for up to 3 years without using them.
 They even keep their charge very well while in use and can be charged more than 1,000 times.